gugarosa/python_api_boilerplate/README.md

 ### Models

 Models are your database structure.
-You can define single models, relationships and much more!
+You can define single models, relationships, and much more!
 We are using the 'Yet Another Document Mapper' as our ODM.
 It will make things way easier when working with MongoDB.

 ```user```: An user model.